 Imagine yourself back in the days when you tried to ride a bicycle for the first time.
 It was difficult and took time.
 You needed to learn everything from scratch: How to keep the balance, how to steer the wheel, how to brake.

 Now back to the present: Imagine you want to learn how to ride a motorcycle.
 You don’t need to start from zero.
-It is much easier for you to learn how to keep the balance or use the brakes.
+It is much easier for you to learn how to keep your balance or use the brakes.
 Even though you are in a different setting, you can transfer the skills learned from riding a bicycle.
 That’s also the essence of transfer learning.

 A more formal definition of transfer learning goes as follows: